KacperBlok/CovidApp/README.md

 # CovidApp

-CovidApp is an application developed as part of a project during studies in 2020, based on the Django framework.
+CovidApp is a simple application developed as part of a project during studies in 2020, based on the Django framework.
 The app provides access to the latest data on the COVID-19 pandemic through a public API.

 ## Features